felix-lang/felix/doc/refman/compactlinear.rst

 transparent mechanism for address calculations.

-So you may wonder how we can get a pointer into a compact linear product since the value hidden inside an integers and is not addressable.
+So you may wonder how we can get a pointer into a compact linear product since the value hidden is inside an integer and is not addressable.

 The answer is seen by the C++ representation again: